Return to the essay table of contents

 Stanislas with them - Yehudi awaited his chance.

-A day came when the first brown streaks lay in the field, the happy earth warming
+A day came when the first brown streaks lay in the field, the happy earth

 And muddying itself as spring neared.
 Stanislas went off for